Physical Address Extension: Design

 With PAE, the page table entry of the x86 architecture is enlarged from 32 to 64 bits.
 This allows more room for the physical page address, or "page frame number" field, in the page table entry.
 In the initial implementations of PAE the page frame number field was expanded from 20 to 24 bits.
 The size of the "byte offset" from the address being translated is still 12 bits, so total physical address size increases from 32 bits to 36 bits (i.e. from 20+12 to 24+12).
 This increased the physical memory that is theoretically addressable by the CPU from 4 GB to 64 GB.

 In the first processors that supported PAE, support for larger physical addresses is evident in their package pinout, with address pin designations going up to A35 instead of stopping at A31.
 Later processor families use interconnects such as Hypertransport or QuickPath Interconnect, which lack dedicated memory address signals, so this relationship is less apparent.

 The 32-bit size of the virtual address is not changed, so regular application software continues to use instructions with 32-bit addresses and (in a flat memory model) is limited to 4 gigabytes of virtual address space.
 Operating systems supporting this mode use page tables to map the regular 4 GB virtual address space into the physical memory, which, depending on the operating system and the rest of the hardware platform, may be as big as 64 GB.
 The mapping is typically applied separately for each process, so that the additional RAM is useful even though no single process can access it all simultaneously.

 Later work associated with AMD's development of x86-64 architecture expanded the theoretical possible size of physical addresses to 52 bits.

 Page table structures

+32-bit paging, 4 KiB pages, without PAE

 In protected mode with paging enabled (bit 31, PG, of control register CR0 is set), but without PAE, x86 processors use a two-level page translation scheme.
 Control register CR3 holds the page-aligned physical address of a single 4 KB long page directory.
 This is divided into 1024 four-byte page directory entries that in turn, if valid, hold the page-aligned physical addresses of page tables, each 4 KB in size.
 These similarly consist of 1024 four-byte page table entries which, if valid, hold the page-aligned physical addresses of 4 KB long pages of physical memory (RAM).

+32-bit paging, 4 MiB pages, without PAE

+The entries in the page directory have an additional flag in bit 7, named PS (for page size).
+If the system has set this bit to 1, the page directory entry does not point to a page table but to a single, large 4 MB page (Page Size Extension).